jecki/DHParser/documentation_src/Overview.rst

 occur in the abstract-syntax-tree the associated visitor-method converts the sub-tree to a Python data-structure which is returned to the calling method.

-After having added this compiler code to the Parser-skript, calling it with our trivial test-data set yields the expected Python-dictionary:
+After having added this compiler code to the Parser-script, calling it with our trivial test-data set yields the expected Python-dictionary:
 ``{'one': 1, 'two': 2}`` instead of the syntax-tree.